xunuoi/gulpman/README.md

 [浏览简体中文文档](https://github.com/xunuoi/gulpman/blob/master/README_zh-CN.md)

-- Create Modular Front-End Build System, organize the source by module, js/css/img/fonts/tpl are located in one same folder, like Baidu `FIS`.
+- Create Modular Front-End Build System, organize the source by module, using relative path,｀html/js/css/img/fonts/tpl｀ are in one same folder, like Baidu `FIS`.
 Good concept for FE source management / development.
 - Component Oriented Solution, based on `gulp`.
 More simple, flexible, expandable and stable.
 Everyone know gulp can do secondary development.
 - Support `base64` image in `html/CSS`
 - Support `JS/CSS` inlnied in html